keeeal/gate-on-phoenix/README.md

 └─── gate.txt
 ```

-`gate.txt` contains the initial GATE commands to execute:
+`gate.txt` contains the initial GATE command to execute and exits when done:

 ```
 /control/execute main.mac